Bhadra-design/soical-app-1/README.md

+the prevoius version of thsi is in the [here](https://github.com/Bhadra-design/soical-app)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.